BiltuDas1/RepackInstalledWindows/README.md

 14.Install applications in your choice. (like Google Chrome)

-15.Do not use crack applications. (like IDM crack) [Recommended, Why i tell it ask me] --If you want to add it upload it into google drive. keep a shortcut of file link into your desktop with file name. (exam.
-IDM_crack.url)
+15.Do not use crack applications. (like IDM crack)

 16.Remove components from Programs and features.